Sourav27/git-it-challenge/readme.txt

-This repo was created during Git-It challenge.
+This text file was created during Git-It challenge.